analysiscenter/batchflow/doc/parallel.md

 Besides, you might want to implement a thorough logging mechanism as multiprocessing configurations are susceptible to hanging up.
 Without logging it would be quite hard to understand what happened and then debug your code.

 ### for
-When parallelism is not needed at all, you might still create actions which process single items, but they will be called one after another in a simple loop.
+When parallelism is not needed at all, you might still create actions which process single items, but they will be called one after another in a loop.
-This is not only convenient but also might have a much better performance than `mpc`-parallelism (e.g. when data is small a lot of time is wasted to inter-process data flows).
+This is not only convenient but also might have a much better performance than `mpc`-parallelism (e.g. when data is small, a lot of time is wasted to inter-process data flows).

-It is also useful for debugging: you can replace `mpc` or `threads` with `for` in order to debug the code in a simple single-thread fasion and then switch to parallel invocations.
+It is also useful for debugging: you can replace `mpc` or `threads` with `for` in order to debug the code in a simple single-threaded fasion and then switch to parallel invocations.

 ## Arguments with default values